#1: What is the correct workflow for the album design process with RAD?

 #6: I have found a bug in RAD or XXX doesn’t work

 Please restart your browser (or in case of an iPad: restart your iPad) before contacing us.
 A web browser which has been running for a long time is likely to behave erratically.
 A few users have had to reset their browsers, please use google to find instructions on how to reset Chrome and Safari, respectively.
-We also recommend that you try another browser before contacting us.
+We also recommend that you try another browser or computer before contacting us.

 #7: When I click on “Edit spreads”, it says “Loading” and then nothing happens.